All our instructors are fully vaccinated against covid.

 Can (pronounced ‘Jun’) has been training in martial arts since 1994, starting BJJ in 2006 at the Roger Gracie Academy HQ in London.
 He first became a BJJ instructor in 2011 and is a black belt under Kev Capel (a Roger Gracie black belt), as well as a qualified First Aider.
 Can later moved to Bristol, but continues to return to the Roger Gracie Academy Buckinghamshire to progress his training with Kev.

 Drawing on his academic background, Can takes a learning-focused approach to BJJ.
 He strongly believes in delivering lessons paced to ensure everyone can become confident before they move on.
 To assist students, everything is written up in full on his website, providing detailed reference material.

 Can is particularly proud of his charity work: his GrappleThon events have raised thousands of pounds for good causes, something he has sought to expand via GrappleThon.org.
-That website has since helped others to pursue their own charitable efforts, such as the $10,000 raised by the Washington, DC based BETA Academy in 2014.
+That website has since helped others to pursue their own charitable efforts, with events in the USA, Germany and Belgium, among other countries.

 Emma started kickboxing in 2005 (reaching 2nd degree black belt), until she had to stop due to a work related injury.
 In 2017, she found that BJJ enabled her to work around that injury: she later earned her blue belt from John Smallios and Phil Grapsas (Pedro Sauer lineage).

 Emma began teaching women’s and kids classes around 2018.
 A year or two later, she joined us at Artemis BJJ, then started teaching our women only class in 2020.
 Her focus is on technique and safety, to enable her students to have fun training together for years to come.
 Outside of BJJ, Emma is a qualified optometrist and a lecturer at UWE.
 She’s also a keen cold water swimmer, which she recommends for stress relief! 😉